The Best Zero Waste Deodorants for a Sustainable Way to Nix B.O.

 Ethique Eco-Friendly Deodorant Bar

-Beyond just materials and ingredients, Ethique takes its eco-premise a step further: investing in fair trade relationships and carbon neutrality, working toward becoming climate positive (where a company offsets more than their carbon emissions).
+Beyond just materials and ingredients, Ethique takes its eco-premise a step further: investing in fair trade relationships and carbon neutrality, working toward becoming climate positive (where a company offsets more than its carbon emissions).

 Routine Cream Deodorant